We call this a "superfood salad" because it combines some of the healthiest ingredients you can eat.

 To make the Herb Aioli, whisk together the mayonnaise and pesto.
 Add the lemon juice, salt and pepper to taste.

-Place the spinach, watercress, tomatoes, carrots, parsley leaves and cooled broccolette in a large bowl and toss with your favorite vinaigrette salad dressing.
-Transfer the mixture to a large platter or divide among individual plates.
+To assemble the salad, place the spinach, watercress, tomatoes, carrots, parsley leaves and cooled broccolette in a large bowl and toss with your favorite vinaigrette salad dressing, just to coat lightly.
+Transfer the mixture to a large platter or divide between 4 individual plates.
 Scatter the cooled quinoa and a handful of microgreens or sprouts over the greens.
 Top with the salmon and avocado.
 Sprinkle the salad with the sunflower seeds and top the salmon with the Herb Aioli, if using, or another drizzle of vinaigrette.
 Serve immediately.